awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam.md

 }
 ```

-If the database ARN is missing in the policy, a call to `GetTables` fails with an `AccessDeniedException`:
+If the database ARN is missing in the policy, a call to `GetTables` fails with an `AccessDeniedException`\.

 ```
 {